mnichols08/udemy-courses/free-code-camp/front-end-libraries/bootstrap/README.md

 Here's how you would do this for the p element that has the text Top 3 things cats hate:

 `<p>Top 3 things cats <span class="text-danger">hate:</span></p>`

+## Create a Custom Heading
+We will make a simple heading for our Cat Photo App by putting the title and relaxing cat image in the same row.

+Remember, Bootstrap uses a responsive grid system, which makes it easy to put elements into rows and specify each element's relative width.
+Most of Bootstrap's classes can be applied to a div element.

+[x] Nest your first image and your h2 element within a single `<div class="row">` element.
+Nest your h2 element within a `<div class="col-xs-8">` and your image in a `<div class="col-xs-4">` so that they are on the same line.

+Notice how the image is now just the right size to fit along the text?